andrewdotwang/WatercolorRendering/docs/index.md

         tot_div += h->wc_mag;
         h = h->next();
       }
-      delta = - xi * tot_div; //NOTE there is a typo in the paper, if you look at  "Realistic animation of liquids." p7-8,
+      // NOTE there is a typo in the paper, at  "Realistic animation of liquids." p7-8,
-                              // which Curtis '97 cites, Curtis '97  are missing a minus sign...
+      // which Curtis '97 cites, Curtis '97  are missing a minus sign... delta = - xi * tot_div;

       f->pressure = max(f->pressure + delta, 0.f);
       h = f->halfedge();